Transformation front kinetics in deformable ferromagnets: Conclusions

 In the present paper, a general derivation of the entropy production due to propagation of transformation fronts in deformable ferromagnets has been demonstrated.
 The quasistatic part of the resulting driving force coincides with the previous derivations obtained under more restrictive assumptions, e.g.\ relying on non-linear elastic constitutive behaviour.

-The case of non-dissipative solids and quasistatistics has then been considered, and it has been shown that solving such problem (for the fixed configuration of the phase boundaries or for the absence of the phase boundaries) is equivalent to minimisation of an energy functional.
-Based on the previous results for non-linear solid mechanics, a general form of the interface term of the energy functional has been proposed, such that when the weak form is obtained via the variation of the energy functional, the interface conditions are correctly enforced.
-This weak form is then used in the cut-finite-element method (CutFEM).
+The case of non-dissipative solids and quasistatics has then been considered, and it has been shown that solving such problem is equivalent to minimisation of the total energy functional, which consists of the free energy of the solid and the electromagnetic energy of the space occupied by the solid.
+The variational approach leads to the same expression for the driving force as the thermodynamic approach and, thus, complements it for the purposes of writing the kinetic constitutive law.

+Based on the previous results for non-linear solid mechanics, a general weak form of a coupled quasistatic problem has been derived via the variation of an energy functional; it has then been shown to be consistent with the strong form.
+Within the weak formulation, all interface conditions are enforced weakly.
+This weak form is then used to formulate the cut-finite-element method (CutFEM) for magneto-mechanics with propagating phase boundaries.

 The present paper is supplemented by the 2D implementation of CutFEM in MATLAB, which has been heavily modified compared to the previous versions (supplementing previous publications by the author).
 It is now an intrinsically multi-physics code, solving a general PDE that results from the energy minimisation (with the continuity of the unknown field and the derivative of the energy density by the gradient of the unknown field across the interface), and the user can specify arbitrary energy density and arbitrary interface kinetics law.
 Furthermore, a novel interface topology change algorithm has been outlined and demonstrated using a numerical example.
 The code is available via GitHub (see link above).